purveshjambhulkar/Meera-s-Academy/readme.md

 - Simple and intuitive navigation.

-## Live Website
-[Visit the live website](https://meerasacademy.com) to explore its features and design.

 <!-- ## Screenshots
 Include screenshots of the website to highlight its design and features. -->